balena-io-examples/balena-OpenVino/README.md

 Once your 3 values are entered, your container will start, and you'll see the device do inferencing on the live camera feed!

+### Sending texts
+You can send SMS texts via a Twilio account when a detection occurs.
+You'll need to set the following variables:
+`TEXT_TO_NUM` - The phone number to text to.
+Delete this variable to disable texting.

+` TEXTING_DELAY_SECS` - Number of seconds to delay between sending texts.

+`TWILIO_ACCOUNT_SID` and `TWILIO_AUTH_TOKEN` - from your Twilio account

+`TEXT_TO_NUM` - also from your Twilio account.